Call us to discuss your business needs on 01908 714542

 6th April 2026 – Are you ready?

-With April fast approaching, now is the perfect moment to pause and ensure your business is ready for the next round of minimum wage increases.
+With April here quicker than expected, now is the perfect moment to pause and ensure your business is ready for the next round of minimum wage increases.
 These updates happen every year, but the impact on payroll, staffing costs and internal structures can feel bigger than expected — especially when multiple rates rise at once.
 Here’s what’s changing, why it matters, and the simple steps you can take to stay ahead.

 What’s Changing on 1 April 2026?